 Hannah Miller has said that the RSC takes in people at different stages of their career – noting that there’s at least between one and five people who are in their first year after graduating.
 She and her team are known for taking themselves off to the theatre to find new talent and she wants people to get in touch with her department if they’re keen to work at the RSC.

 If you’re at an earlier stage of your career, the RSC Next Generation might be a scheme to bear in mind.
 Described as a “unique talent development programme,” it aims to give “young people from financially disadvantaged backgrounds the opportunity to gain experience and explore whether a career in the theatre is for them.”
 Young aspiring actors, directors and backstage staff can apply.

 What else do I need to know?

-Things seem to be on the up for the RSC.
-Last year it earned rave reviews for its production of Marlowe’s Tamburlaine at the Swan, with one leading critic calling it the “classical revival of the year.”
-Plus, this year the RSC has also committed to reflecting the UK’s “gender, ethnicity, regionality and disability” in its 2019 season.
-Artistic director Gregory Doran plans to put on three plays – As You Like It, The Taming of the Shrew and Measure for Measure – using a “consciously diverse” cast of 27 actors who will then tour the UK with the productions.
+Things are looking good for the RSC.
+It earned rave reviews for its production of Marlowe’s Tamburlaine at the Swan, with one leading critic calling it the “classical revival of the year.”
+Plus, the RSC has also recently committed to reflecting the UK’s “gender, ethnicity, regionality and disability”.
+Launching the company’s 2020 season, artistic director Gregory Doran talked about their new hi-tech immersive production of A Midsummer Night’s Dream and he also said he was hopeful comedian David Walliams’ collaboration with Robbie Williams and the RSC would transfer to the West End sometime this year.
 See – it’s not all men in tights.